 In this lesson, students will analyze an informational text, a simulation and a video intended to support reading in the content area.
 The article addresses the use of computer models to predict that the Earth's tectonic plates will cease to move in the future.
 The evidence provided by these resources will be used to write an argument supporting the theory of plate tectonics.
 This lesson includes a note-taking guide, text-dependent questions, a writing prompt, answer keys, and a writing rubric.

-This toolkit is designed to assist lesson study teams as they work to develop a unit on natural selection that conforms to the NGSSS for science and the State Standards for mathematics and English language arts.
+This toolkit is designed to assist lesson study teams as they work to develop a unit on natural selection that conforms to the state academic standards for science mathematics and English language arts.